-It’s an odd feeling to be a member of the tainted gene pool club.
+It’s an unsettling feeling to be living under the BRCA2+ cloud – to be a member of the tainted gene pool club.

 Most breast cancers are not directly linked to hereditary risk factors; rather most are considered to be sporadic.
-In fact, less than 10% are attributed to BRCA1 and 2 gene mutations.
+In fact, less than 10% are attributed to gene mutations.
 How did I land in this particular minority?
 I guess that would take some digging…

-I remember when my mother learned she was BRCA2 positive.
-She felt bad about tarnishing my birthday with breast cancer and then she felt bad all over again when she learned she had tarnished my genes as well.
-Not logical thinking of course, but we women, perhaps especially mothers, are good at that guilt trip thing.
+I remember when my mother learned she was BRCA2+.
+She felt bad about tarnishing my birthday with breast cancer, and then she felt bad all over again when she learned she had tarnished my genes as well.
+Not logical thinking, of course, but we women, perhaps especially mothers, are good at that guilt-trip thing.

-And of course, how could I forget the day I learned I am brca2 positive as well?
+And, of course, how could I forget the day I learned I am brca2+ as well?
 That was not a good day.
+No, it was not.

 I do not feel guilty about my tainted genes.
 That would be like feeling bad about who my parents were wouldn’t it?

-However, there is a sort of cloud of gloom that comes with knowing you are BRCA positive.
+However, there is a sort of cloud of gloom that comes with knowing you are BRCA+.
 The risk of developing cancer during your lifetime is pretty darn high.
 You know that old saying about the cards being stacked against you…

 Suddenly one becomes keenly aware of risk for cancer that quite possibly, maybe even probably, is in one’s future.